 For many beach campers, the popular areas are Desaru, Tanjung Balau, Pengerang and also parts of Mersing.
 Besides locals, Singaporeans also make up the bulk of campers in Johor.

-Over the few years, private independent campsite operators have started their business at the more popular beach areas of Johor’s eastern coast, some which are formerly public beaches.
+Over the past few years, private independent campsite operators have started their business at the more popular beach areas of Johor’s eastern coast, some which are formerly public beaches.

 However, some question the steep pricing where popular beach spots can cost as much as RM300 to RM400 per night during weekends or public holidays.